Old Icelandic Homily Book: History

 Nothing of the history of the OIHB is known for certain until 1682 when it was bought by Jón Eggertsson for the Swedish College of Antiquities.
-In 1789 it was moved, along with the other manuscripts of the college, to the Royal Library of Sweden.
+In 1789, it was moved, along with the other manuscripts of the college, to the Royal Library of Sweden.

 The manuscript has been variously dated between the end of the 12th century and the middle of the 13th century, but it is now generally accepted that it was written ‘around 1200’.
 Both the handwriting and orthography confirm that the manuscript was written in Iceland.

 Description of the manuscript

 The manuscript is written on 102 leaves of parchment, bound in a sealskin cover, which folds over in a flap at the front.
 Both the front cover and the flap have a number of signs carved into them, most of which can be identified as runes.
 The back cover has three signs which appear to be in Gothic script.

 The text is predominantly in Carolingian minuscule script with insular thorn and wynn, written in brown ink.
 There are a number of headings in red ink and occasionally the first word of a sermon has been filled in with red ink.
 There are numerous marginal entries; some contemporary with the manuscript and others dating from the 16th – 19th centuries.

 There are a number of very early alterations to the manuscript which appear to date from a controversy between Theodor Wisén, the text's first editor, and Ludvig Larsson, who published a study which contained nearly 2000 corrections of Wisén’s edition.
-Linbald (1975) concluded that in almost 1200 instances Larsson’s readings were correct and in around 150 cases, his readings were incorrect.
+Lindblad (1975) concluded that in almost 1200 instances Larsson’s readings were correct and in around 150 cases, his readings were incorrect.
 But in the majority of the instances where Larsson’s readings seem to be incorrect, there have been alterations to the text: identified as very young by the “shape of additions, ink and the quality of pen used”.

 Page 77v has three drawings: two lions engraved by dry-point and an ink drawing of a man pointing with his hand.
 The clearest lion is of Romanesque-type and has been dated to the first part of the 13th century.

 There has been much debate concerning the number of hands involved in the writing of the manuscript, with opinions ranging from 1 to 14.
-The two most recent studies quoted by van Leuwen, (Rode 1974) and (Westlund 1974) place the number of hands at 14 and 12 respectively.
-Van Leuwen states that she is drawn to there being only one hand involved.
+The two most recent studies quoted by de Leeuw van Weenen, Rode (1974) and Westlund (1974) place the number of hands at 14 and 12 respectively.
+De Leeuw van Weenen states that she is drawn to there being only one hand involved.
 Stefán Karlsson similarly holds this view.